 Throwing it back to the summer saw photos circulate of a new Panigale which got us thinking V4 Superleggera.
-Visually it looked very similar to the current V4S and V4R; however the fairings were carbon and the exhaust was completely different.
-Recent years has seen Ducati release Superleggera (super-light) version of the flagship superbike.
-A full fat, minimal weight ultra-exclusive and ultra-pricey ultimate mega superbike.
+Visually it looked very similar to the current V4S and V4R; however, the fairings were carbon and the exhaust was completely different.
+Recent years have seen Ducati release Superleggera (super-light) version of the flagship superbike.
+A full fat, minimal weight ultra-exclusive, and ultra-pricey ultimate mega superbike.

 Arguably the Superleggera trend started in 2007 when Ducati released the Desmosedici RR, the closest thing you could get to a Moto GP bike, while still being road legal, and still affordable to some people.